amandaguglieri/hackinglife/docs/hashcat.md

 ?H = 0123456789ABCDEF
 ?s = «space»!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~
 ?a = ?l?u?d?s
+?c = Capitalize the first letter and lowercase others ?sXY = Replace all instances of X with Y.
 ?b = 0x00 - 0xff
+?$!
+Add the exclamation character at the end.
 ```

+Hashcat will apply the rules of custom.rule for each word in password.list and store the mutated version in our mut_password.list accordingly.

 **Example of a mask attack**: